15.364 Regional Entrepreneurship Acceleration Leaders (REAL)

 The course also takes a systematic approach to assessing the metrics of ‘innovation-driven entrepreneurship’ ecosystems (iEcosystems).
 Our recent Working Paper is published to seek feedback from researchers, practitioners, decision-makers, and students in our REAL class!

-We aim to have a strongly interactive class (with around 30 students) that meets once a week and remote participation is available (especially to accommodate eMBAs).
+We aim to have a strongly interactive class (with around 30 students) that meets once a week.
 There will be readings for each session and students will be expected to be prepared to make insightful and thoughtful contributions to class discussions.

 Class sessions will take three different forms: